 Most Japanese noodle restaurants — especially those that serve wide, doughy udon noodles — will have a bottle of shichimi or nanami togarashi on the table.
 It’s a blend of spices that includes dried red chilies, Japanese sansho pepper, roasted orange peel, seaweed, sesame seeds, and more (both shichi and nana mean seven in Japanese, so it translates to seven-flavor pepper).
 Like the La Yu chili oil, this is good on pretty much anything that could use a bit of spice, and (just go with me here) is really delicious sprinkled on top of peanut-buttered toast.

-I just picked up my first jar of this citrus-chili condiment from the Sunrise Market in Soho and am excited to use it in the recipes in Alison Roman’s Dining In (which I will never stop talking about because this cookbook is so good.)
-The Strat’s director tells me she loves it on scrambled eggs, and I’m thinking I’m going to mix it with rice vinegar and sesame oil to create some sort of vinaigrette for cold noodle salads.
+I just picked up my first jar of this citrus-chili condiment from the Sunrise Market in Soho and am excited to use it.
+A colleague at the Strategist tells me she loves it on scrambled eggs, and I’m thinking I’m going to mix it with rice vinegar and sesame oil to create some sort of vinaigrette for cold noodle salads.

 Grub Street writer Hugh Merwin has mentioned this cousin to barbecue sauce before in his roundup of interesting condiments you can find online.
 Though it traditionally accompanies tonkatsu (a breaded and fried pork or chicken cutlet) or okonomiyaki (a savory pancake full of assorted meats and vegetables), it’s good on pretty much anything you’d put barbecue sauce or ketchup on.
 It’s more tangy and acidic than either of those, which makes it perfect for cutting through rich, fatty things like hamburgers or fried eggs (or a hamburger topped with a fried egg).